 When you think of produce from Idaho, you probably think of potatoes.
-But in the late 1930s it was an apple from Idaho that was all the rage amongst gardeners.
+In the late 1930's though, it was an apple from Idaho that was all the rage amongst gardeners.
 This antique apple, known as Idared, has become a rare find in nurseries and garden centers but is still a favorite apple for baking.
 Continue reading to learn how to grow Idared apple trees.

 Idared Apple Info

 The popular apple trees Jonathan and Wagener are the parent plants of Idared apples.
 Since their introduction in the late 1930's, Idared apples also had offspring, the most notable being Arlet and Fiesta.
 Idared produces medium sized, round apples with green skin that is heavily streaked with red, especially on the sides facing the sun.
 The skin can sometimes be a little thick, requiring peeling before eating.
 The flesh is a white to cream color with a sweet, yet slightly tart flavor.
 It is also crisp and finely grained, keeping its shape well when cooked.
 Idared was very popular in its day for the long storage life of about six months, and flavor that improves the longer it is stored.

 How to Grow Idared Apple Trees